-Model Course Content
+PART 2 - Model Course Content

+The competent authority should give consideration to developing a table based on the course modules/ subject elements as a means for the training organization to cross reference how these subject elements are covered, for example, addressed in Lesson Plan X or Simulation Exercise Y.

-Copies of the lesson plans should be made available for review either prior to, or during the audit.
+Copies of lesson plans should be made available to the competent authority for review either prior to, or during the audit.

 EXAMPLE COPY OF CERTIFICATE OF ACCREDIATION